Tundra Space

 End-expiratory lung volume optimization maneuver with PEEP titration

-PEEP titration (incremental/decremental) will be performed to optimize lung volume and find levels of PEEP corresponding to the best lung compliance at the end of surgery.
-Typically PEEP levels between 10-20cmH2O will be applied based on individual response of patients' lung mechanics.
+PEEP titration (incremental/decremental) will be performed at the end of surgery to optimize lung volume and find levels of PEEP corresponding to the "best" lung compliance and "best" compromise of overdistension and collapse and "best" homogenization of tidal volume distribution assessed with EIT.
+PEEP levels will be applied based on individual response of patients' lung mechanics and EIT measures.
 Tidal volume will be kept constant at 6ml/kg in cases and controls.
 Driving pressures will be limited to 15cmH2O.
 Balance of CO2 will be guaranteed by adjusting respiratory rate.
-ECMo study: PEEP/CDP titration (incremental/decremental) will be performed to optimize lung volume and find levels of PEEP/CDP corresponding to the best lung compliance, best match of overdistension and collapse and homogenization of tidal volume distribution (EIT).

 PROCEDURE